 I'm drafting, I'm smiling, the world looks so full of hope because this is the one.
 This is the story that I'll stick with.
-After giving up on my last project for (insert excuse) this will be the one that makes it to the dreaded query trenches.
+After giving up on my last project for (insert excuse)

 And then I start re-reading what I've written, and that hopeful world I've been living in comes crashing down around me.
 Don't mess with self doubt.
 It'll kick you in your lady nards and leave you crying in a huddled ball.